St Andrew’s Scots Church, Valletta – Malta

 Following the war, restoration works were undertaken to repair the structure and preserve the historic church.
 Over the years the roof has been replaced more than once as part of maintenance and conservation efforts.

-St Andrew's Scots Church Valletta exterior
+St Andrew's Scots Church Valletta plaque in 4 languages

 Ecumenical Role and Modern Congregation